antonigudesman/health-care-lambda-proxy/README.md

 ## Test
 -  Use pytest
-    - recommed using Pycharm instead of command line (you'll have an easier time setting environment variables and debugging)
+    - recommend using Pycharm instead of command line (you'll have an easier time setting environment variables and debugging)

 ## Build
 - use python-lambda